Distance Learning FAQ

 On this model, students take 3 classes a quarter, and each is 90 minutes long.
 Students earn .5 credit for each class during the course of a quarter, which is 9 weeks long.
 The extra learning is made up because the class periods are nearly doubled.
 At the end of a quarter one on this model, a student earns 1.5 credits for three classes, and at the end of quarter two, the student earns 1.5 credits for the other three classes.
 Students end the two quarters (18 weeks' worth of classes) with a total of 3 credits, exactly the same as in "normal times."

 The Washington Interscholastic Activities Association adjusted its athletic calendar.
-As of right now, Lake Stevens School District is not offering athletics or extra curricular activities this fall.
+As of right now, Lake Stevens School District is not offering athletics or extra curricular activities.
 This decision to reinstate these activities will be based on health statistics and recommendations from the Snohomish County Health District and/or the Washington State Department of Health.

 We are in close contact with our representatives from the College Board and International Baccalaureate to determine this.
 Please check back for more information.